tangentsoft/pidp8i/README.md

 The PDP-8 lived long enough to see lowercase ASCII input become common in the computing industry.

 As a result, PDP-8 software reacts in many strange and wonderful ways when you give it lowercase input.
-Some software copes nicely, others crashes, and some software just sits there dumbly waiting for you to type something!
+Some software copes nicely, other software crashes, and some software just sits there dumbly waiting for you to type something!

 This configuration option lets you control how you want your simulated PDP-8/I to react to lowercase input: